japila-books/apache-spark-internals/docs/storage/ShuffleBlockFetcherIterator.md

 *ShuffleBlockFetcherIterator* is a Scala http://www.scala-lang.org/api/current/scala/collection/Iterator.html[Iterator] that fetches shuffle blocks (aka _shuffle map outputs_) from block managers.

-ShuffleBlockFetcherIterator is <<creating-instance, created>> exclusively when `BlockStoreShuffleReader` is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined key-value records for a reduce task].
+ShuffleBlockFetcherIterator is <<creating-instance, created>> exclusively when `BlockStoreShuffleReader` is requested to shuffle:BlockStoreShuffleReader.md#read[read combined key-value records for a reduce task].

 ShuffleBlockFetcherIterator allows for <<next, iterating over a sequence of blocks>> as `(BlockId, InputStream)` pairs so a caller can handle shuffle blocks in a pipelined fashion as they are received.